flaxton/greenvillechorale-google-workspace/README.md

 ![Link to file](https://greenvillechorale.org/wp-content/uploads/2022/08/link-to-file-1.jpg)

 You'll go to another screen, showing (by default) "My Files" which are only your private files.
-If you want to link to a shared file, click on "Shared with Me" to see them.
+If you want to link to a shared file, click on "Shared with me" to see them.

 ![Link to file](https://greenvillechorale.org/wp-content/uploads/2022/08/link-to-file-2.jpg)